 Traditional publishing is what most people think of when they think of someone writing and publishing a book.
 An editor at a publishing house like Penguin Random House, Harper Collins, etc. bought a manuscript from an author and a team of people polished it, packaged it, convinced retailers to stock it and readers to buy it, and profited off it.

 Self-publishing, of course, is what we do!
 It relies on the author or creator to do the bulk of the polishing, packaging, marketing, and selling (though not necessarily alone!).
 We’ve talked quite a bit about what self-publishing is, so rather than rehashing that again here, I think the best way to understand your publishing journey is to highlight the two major distinctions between your publishing options.

 1. Traditional Publishing is Heavily Guarded by Gatekeepers

-We’ll talk more about the specifics of what this means in a minute, and there’s already a great blog post about understanding the publishing gatekeepers, but it is probably the biggest distinction between traditional publishing and self-publishing – traditional publishing has people and processes built into nearly every single step of the “publishing journey” that are explicitly set up to restrict the publication of books.
+We’ll talk more about the specifics of what this means in a minute, and there’s already a great blog post about understanding the publishing gatekeepers, but it is probably the biggest distinction between traditional publishing and self-publishing – traditional publishing has people and processes built into nearly every single step of the “publishing journey” that is explicitly set up to restrict the publication of books.

 Self-publishing, on the other hand, has no such restrictions.
-Which is not to say that there aren’t gatekeepers to the self-publishing industry, there are.
+This is not to say that there aren’t gatekeepers to the self-publishing industry, there are.
 But they don’t show up until after your book is already published, whereas traditional publishing can shut your book down before it’s even been written, let alone published.

 2. Self-Publishing is Heavily Controlled by the Author